d3fend/d3fend-ontology/extensions/ocsf/readme.md

 ### todo
-How to represent that an ocsf:attack can be related to a d3f:OffensiveTactic, d3f:OffensiveTechnique, etc. The sub-techniques are represented by subclasses of the top leveel offensive techniques in D3FEND.
+How to represent that an ocsf:attack can be related to a d3f:OffensiveTactic, d3f:OffensiveTechnique, etc. The sub-techniques are represented by subclasses of the top level offensive techniques in D3FEND.
 So maybe the inference should be any d3f:ATTACKThing?
 ``` turtle
 ocsf:attack rdfs:range d3f:ATTACKThing .